VaraganiV/ToDo_Python/readme.md

-# Resturant Application
+# To Do Application

 ## Overview

 ```
-Application to add resturants, its menu items
+Manage To Do's

 ```